 You may be thinking, "Shaving?
 My face?" but it's not as horrifying as it sounds.
 This is one of the quickest, easiest, and painless methods of hair removal.
 However, it's also one of the most short-lived since it's simply cutting the hair off at the surface of the skin instead of pulling it out at the root or damaging the follicle.
 If you choose to go this route, use a facial razor like the FT Shiseido brand (about $6.00 for three).
 If you're in a hurry or just don't feel like spending a lot of time on hair removal, this is perfect.

 Hair removal creams designed for use on the face are another method you could use, though those with the most sensitive skin may wish to shy away from this one (or at least proceed with caution).
-Products like the Olay Smooth Finish Facial Hair Removal Duo (less than $30.00) are designed to remove hair while protecting the skin from irritation.
+Products like the Sally Hansen Creme Hair Remover Kit (less than $6.00) are designed to remove hair while protecting the skin from irritation.
 The whole process takes less than 20 minutes in the privacy of your own home.

 Even if you don't have sensitive skin, don't jump right into it.
 Always do a test patch on your forearm first to check for allergies or other skin reactions.
 The test needs to be done 48 hours before you apply the cream to your upper lip.